Unified Origin - DAI¶

 particular live stream.

-Origin supports the ingest of SCTE 35 messages in the form of DASH event
+Origin supports the ingest of SCTE 35 messages in the form of SCTE-35 event message track.
+See Different types of messages for which messages can be used.

 .